thebeebop/React-Weather-App/README.md

 # Weather Widget

-I started this project as a way to challenge and re-kindle some of my React skills, whilst also learning how to navigate and how to handle API calls and display data in a UI application.
+I started this project as a way to challenge and re-kindle some of my React skills, whilst also learning how to navigate and handle API calls and display data as seperate UI elements.

 What I learnt: